MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsTeamsComplianceRecordingApplication.md

 PS C:\> Set-CsTeamsComplianceRecordingApplication -Identity 'Tag:ContosoPartnerComplianceRecordingPolicy/d93fefc7-93cc-4d44-9a5d-344b0fff2899' -ComplianceRecordingPairedApplications @(New-CsTeamsComplianceRecordingPairedApplication -Id '39dc3ede-c80e-4f19-9153-417a65a1f144')
 ```

-The command shown in Example 4 modifies an existing association between an application instance of a policy-based recording application with ObjectId d93fefc7-93cc-4d44-9a5d-344b0fff2899 and a Teams compliance recording policy with the Identity ContosoPartnerComplianceRecordingPolicy.
+The command shown in Example 4 modifies an existing association between an application instance of a policy-based recording application with ObjectId d93fefc7-93cc-4d44-9a5d-344b0fff2899 and a Teams recording policy with the Identity ContosoPartnerComplianceRecordingPolicy.

 In this example, the application is made resilient by pairing it with another application instance of a policy-based recording application with ObjectId 39dc3ede-c80e-4f19-9153-417a65a1f144.
 Separate invites are sent to the paired applications for the same call or meeting.